jjaros587/selenium_generator/docs/source/configuration.rst

     - defines objects with Desired Capabilities

 There are two more objects which can be specified, ``version`` and ``url``.
-These depends on a type of a driver adn they are explained bellow.
+These depends on a type of a driver and they are explained bellow.
 Its specification with a wrong type of a driver doesn't throw any error.
 They are simply ignored.

+Invalid driver configuration can throw several of exceptions. `*See the detailed information* <exceptions.html>`_

 Local WebDriver
 ===============
 - ``version (string)`` defines a version of a local driver.
-If an object isn't specified, the latest version is downloaded.
+If the object isn't specified, the latest version is downloaded.

+At this time, the framework provides local drivers only for browsers ``chrome`` adn ``firefox``.

 .. code-block:: yaml

     drivers:
         chrome:
-            remote: true
+            remote: false
             version: "80.0.3987.106"

         firefox:
-            remote: true
+            remote: false
             options:
                 - "--width=150"
                 - "--height=100"

 Remote WebDriver
 ================
 - ``url (string)`` defines an URL to a remote driver.
-If an object isn't specified, the default value ``http://127.0.0.1:4444/wd/hub``  is used.
+If the object isn't specified, the default value ``http://127.0.0.1:4444/wd/hub``  is used.

+The usage of remote drivers for different browsers are limited only with your own configuration of a ``hub`` and ``nodes`` or with an external service which you are using.

 .. code-block:: yaml